-Inspired by the mortification of Carmelite Nuns to whom Fr.
-Doyle had given a retreat, he begged God earnestly for the grace to give up butter, sugar in his coffee, salt and so on.
+“Self-love,” wrote Fr.
+Doyle, “is our own greatest enemy.”
 Little things are of great importance to God.
-It was by being “faithful in little things” those small sacrifices, that he was prepared to make the ultimate sacrifice “to lay down ones life for ones friends.”
-Let us pray, like Fr.
-Doyle, “to be faithful in little things.”
+It was through being “faithful to God in little things,” those small sacrifices, that he was prepared to make the ultimate sacrifice, which is “to lay down one’s life for one’s friends.”
 Fr.
 Doyle knew better than anyone the value of making those small sacrifices of love that become mighty weapons in the hand of the Living God — and He will win the war!

-to________and once more had an opportunity of a quiet prayer before the life-size crucifix in the church which I love so much.
-I could not remain at His feet but I climbed up until both my arms were around His neck.
-The figure seemed almost to live, and I think I loved Him then, for it was borne in upon me how abandoned and suffering and broken-hearted He was.
-It seemed to console Him when I kissed His eyes and pallid cheeks and swollen lips, and as I clung to Him I knew He has won the victory, and I gave Him all He asked.” ~Fr.
+“The greatest thirst of Jesus on the Cross was His thirst for souls.
+He saw then the graces and inspirations He would give me to save souls for Him… In what way shall I correspond and console my Savior?
+I went on to ________ and once more had an opportunity of a quiet prayer before the life-sized crucifix in the church which I love so much.
+I could not remain at His feet but I climbed up until both my arms were around his neck.
+The figure seemed almost to live, and I think I loved Him then, for it was borne upon me how abandoned and suffering and broken-hearted He was.
+It seemed to console Him when I kissed His eyes and pallid cheeks and swollen lips, and as I clung to Him I knew He has won the victory, and I gave Him all He asked.” –Fr.
 William Doyle, S.J.